dhairyas87/dmml-bank-churn-pipeline/results/featurestore/feature_documentation.md

   - Source: Original dataset
   - Created At: 2025-08-24 00:50:51

+- **Version:** v1.0
+  - Description: Number of bank products used by customer
+  - Source: Original dataset
+  - Created At: 2025-08-24 00:51:43

 ## 🔹 HasCrCard
 - **Version:** v1.0
   - Description: Whether customer has a credit card (1=yes, 0=no)